-Last week there was a story in City AM, reporting on a survey that had been done for MoneySavingExpert.
+A few years ago, there was a story in City AM, reporting on a survey that had been done for MoneySavingExpert.
 The survey results detailed the ‘UK’s most loved and loathed brands.’

 A word of caution before I open the envelope and reveal the results.
 You suspect that the results of the survey would have been different had it been done for the Telegraph or the Socialist Worker.
 As I dimly remember from an MBA module, we all have our unconscious biases.

 But reading the article was still useful.
 It made me think about brands – about the way they wax and wane and, inevitably, ask some simple questions.
 What does a brand do or say?
 Which brands will disappear?
 And – inevitably – what’s the brand perception of TAB UK?

 So what are the most loved and loathed brands in the UK right now?
 Let us start off with the good guys.
 According to the poll, top of the list is Aldi, followed by Amazon, John Lewis, M&S and Lidl.
 The rest of the top ten is made up of Ikea, Home Bargains, eBay, Waitrose and Wilko.

 (Just breaking off to make a wider business point: the presence of both Aldi and Lidl in the top ten – and the complete absence of the big supermarkets – illustrates what a difficult job Tesco’s new brand, Jack’s, will have in taking market share from the established discounters.)